jbastias/test_data_generator_for_ms_sql/README.md

 using c# we create test data from an existing database using a linked server and the openrowset tsql command

-See the file below as a starting point for app configuraton:

 test_data_generator_for_ms_sql/App.Config
 --------------------------
+See the file below as a starting point for app configuraton

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>